brandendupont-mcw/second-cms/src/documentation-pages/filing_charging.md

 ## Indicators

-Below are a set of indicators that provide additional context about cases filed.
+Below are a set of <a href="/technical-notes#indicators">indicators</a>  that provide additional context about cases filed.
 These indicators help the Denver DA's Office ensure we are prioritizing cases effectively and charging cases appropriately.

 <br>